opendocsg/slw-judgments-backfill/2011_SGCA_40/report.md

 39     To turn to the respondents’ proposed rationale, they argued that the foundation of jurisdiction under O 23 r 1(1)( _a_ ) of the ROC is the need to ensure that a fund exists within the jurisdiction to

-facilitate payment of costs without the risks, expenses and delay of foreign enforcement. [note: 34] In support of this proposition they cited the decision of this court in _Ooi Ching Ling Shirley v Just Gems Inc_ [2002] 2 SLR(R) 738 (“ _Shirley Ooi_ ”) at [27] as follows:
+facilitate payment of costs without the risks, expenses and delay of foreign enforcement. [note: 34] In support of this proposition they cited the decision of this court in _Ooi Ching Ling Shirley v Just Gems Inc_ <span class="citation">[2002] 2 SLR(R) 738</span> (“ _Shirley Ooi_ ”) at [27] as follows:

  ...
 The whole point of ordering a foreign plaintiff or appellant to furnish security is to ensure that a fund would be available within the jurisdiction of this court against which the successful defendant or respondent could enforce the judgment for costs: see Porzelack KG v Porzelack (UK) Ltd [1987] 1 WLR 420 at 422.
 Without such further security there is a real risk that JGI could be left with a costs order which would be unenforceable or only enforceable with great difficulty and expense, plus delay.

-The respondents also relied on a case following _Shirley Ooi_ , namely the High Court decision in _Pacific Integrated Logistics Pte Ltd v Gorman Vernel International Freight Ltd_ [2007] 1 SLR(R) 1017 (“ _Pacific Integrated Logistics_ ”) at [7], where it was stated:
+The respondents also relied on a case following _Shirley Ooi_ , namely the High Court decision in _Pacific Integrated Logistics Pte Ltd v Gorman Vernel International Freight Ltd_ <span class="citation">[2007] 1 SLR(R) 1017</span> (“ _Pacific Integrated Logistics_ ”) at [7], where it was stated:

  ...
 The purpose behind O 23 r 1(1)( a ) is not limited to protecting a defendant in the extreme situation where an order of costs would otherwise be a “paper judgment”.
 On a more nuanced level, it is also aimed at reducing the time and expense involved in enforcing such orders.
-As stated by our Court of Appeal in Ooi Ching Ling Shirley v Just Gems Inc [2002] 2 SLR(R) 738 at [19], one of the rationales for granting security against a foreign plaintiff is “ the delay or expense that will arise in enforcing the costs order abroad”. [emphasis in original]
+As stated by our Court of Appeal in Ooi Ching Ling Shirley v Just Gems Inc <span class="citation">[2002] 2 SLR(R) 738</span> at [19], one of the rationales for granting security against a foreign plaintiff is “ the delay or expense that will arise in enforcing the costs order abroad”. [emphasis in original]

 To these quotations we would add the following statement of the Federal Court of Australia in _Logue_ at [18]: